 In addition, the Court of Justice of the European Union ("CJEU") issued a decision on July 16, 2020, invalidating the EU-US Privacy Shield Framework on which we and certain of our services providers relied to conduct data transfers in compliance with the GDPR.
 While the decision did not invalidate standard contractual clauses, another mechanism for making cross-border transfers, the decision has called the validity of standard contractual clauses into question under certain circumstances, and has made the legality of transferring personal information from the EU to the United States more uncertain.
 Specifically, the CJEU stated that companies must now assess the validity of standard contractual clauses on a case by case basis, taking into consideration whether the standard contractual clauses provide sufficient protection in light of any access by the public authorities of the third country to where the personal information is transferred, and the relevant aspects of the legal system of such third country.
 In addition, if we were to cease our compliance with our Privacy Shield commitments, we could still be subject to action by the Federal Trade Commission.
 This decision, and increased uncertainty surrounding data transfers from the EU to the U.S., may increase our costs of compliance, impede our ability to transfer data and conduct our business, and may harm our business or results of operations.
-In addition, while the European Commission adopted an adequacy decision for the U.K. on June 28, 2021, allowing for transfer of most personal data from the European Economic Area ("EEA") to the U.K., there may be increasing scope for divergence in application, interpretation and enforcement of the U.K. and European Union versions of the GDPR.
+In addition, it is still unclear whether transfer of data from the EU to the United Kingdom will remain lawful under the GDPR.
+On December 24, 2020, the United Kingdom and EU entered into a Trade and Cooperation Agreement, which provides for a transitional period during which the United Kingdom will be treated like an EU member state in relation to processing and transfers of personal data for four months from January 1, 2021.
+This may be extended by two further months.
+The EU Commission issued a draft adequacy decision for the UK on February 19, 2021, but this has not yet been adopted.
+If the adequacy decision is not adopted after the period provided for in the Trade and Cooperation Agreement, the United Kingdom will be a "third country" under the GDPR unless the European Commission adopts an adequacy decision in respect of transfers of personal data to the United Kingdom.